 - Sovah Memorial Hospital of Martinsville and Henry County – Martinsville, Va.

 - Twin County Regional Healthcare – Galax, Va.

 With LUCOM, you have the opportunity to participate in international rotations during the OMS-IV year provided that the experience meets our established academic standards.
-Refer to the Clinical Training Manual for information on the standards and requirements for international rotations.

 - See more on OMS-IV International Elective Rotations